Vikings rookie QB J.J. McCarthy to miss season following right knee surgery to repair torn meniscus

-McCarthy had an operation on Wednesday to repair a torn meniscus suffered at some point during his preseason debut last weekend against Las Vegas.
-The former Michigan standout had a solid training camp and had been expected to back up starter Sam Darnold.
+McCarthy had the operation on Wednesday to repair a torn meniscus suffered at some point against Las Vegas.
+McCarthy had been having a solid training camp and had been expected to back up starter Sam Darnold, who signed a one-year, $10 million contract with Minnesota in March.

 Vikings coach Kevin O'Connell delivered the news on McCarthy shortly after the team arrived for two days of joint practices with the Browns.